hsigeman/findZX/README.md

     snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda

+*-R* specifies which rule to re-run, in this case it is rule all which specifies all desired output files.

 ## Create configuration files:

 To run XYZWfinder on your own dataset, you need to modify or create new configuration files.
 Use the template configuration files used for running the test dataset (config/config.yml) and edit where approriate.
 The configuration file must include the location of a tabular file containing information about the samples to be analysed (for the example dataset: config/units.tsv).